 What is Azure Blob Storage?

-Blob storage is basically designed for
+Blob storage is basically designed to support:

-- Store files for distributed access
+- Storage of files for distributed access

-- Writing the log files
+- Writing to log files

-- Store data for backup, archiving and disaster recovery
+- Backup, archival, and disaster recovery

-- Store data for analysis
+- Storage of data for analysis

 Moreover, it improves scalability, speed, security and ease of access for all mid-sized or large organizations.

 Datasets have unique lifecycles.
 In the early stage, the data is accessed pretty often and then as the data ages, the accessing ratio drops.
 Azure Blob storage helps you optimize costs and ensure better data lifecycle management through hot, cool, and archive tiers to access data.